Police Check processes

 Cost (approx. $17.90 + GST payable by secure credit card or PayPal)

-The outcome of your fit2work application will be emailed to your student email account; there is no need to bring your completed fit2work check to the University because fit2work will inform the University directly of the outcome of your Police Check.
+The outcome of your application will be emailed to your student email account; fit2work will inform the University directly of the outcome of your police check.
 Students are however required to take a copy of their fit2work check outcome to their clinical placement venue on orientation day and have it at hand (most sites will accept a photo on a smartphone) at all times while on placement.